Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh ass can make his farts sound like a beautiful symphony
+If Jayesh was anti-social, the world would be a very dangerous place.

-Updated on: [31/10/2025]
+Updated on: [1/11/2025]
 <!-- #jokeEnd -->